 If writing about motherhood is, as Barrera claims, destined to be unoriginal, she has nonetheless conceived a book which pushes cultural conversations about motherhood forward.
 She wants to create a rupture in literature about pregnancy and motherhood, new literary genres which coalesce into an emerging canon while countering its traditions in the same swift motion.
 Like Le Guin, and Hélène Cixous before her, Barrera wants writing in mother’s milk.
 Barrera’s version of Cixous’ “white writing” is that faint line which bisects a female’s body even before she becomes pregnant.
 The linea nigra is, on the one hand, the “elaborate metaphor” which Zadie Smith no longer has time for and, on the other hand, the very real substantiation of a female body writing.
 We are beyond thinking of production and reproduction as natural opposites.
 Just as the Spanish term for childbirth—parto, from partir (to depart)—suggests that each moment of arrival is also a moment of departure, of partition, each moment of not writing is also a moment of writing: the lines birth each other.

 By Jazmina Barrera

 Published May 03, 2022

 Elizabeth McNeill is a writer and editor with a Ph.D. from the University of Michigan.
-When not doing her cat’s bidding, she writes about female creativity, embodiment, and motherhood in contemporary translated literature.
+When not working with the Chicago Review of Books' amazing contributors as a Daily Editor, she writes about female creativity, embodiment, nature, and ghosts.
 You can find her book musings on Twitter @eamcneill.